 If a student repeats a failed or a previously passed class, it will replace the grade to recalculate into the new cumulative GPA.
 The units will still count toward the completion rate and maximum time frame.
 Students who pass a class (A, B, C, D) and choose to repeat it for a higher grade may receive financial aid only once (a total of two attempts) for that repeated class.
 Students may receive financial aid for a failed class (F) that they repeat until they pass.

 Note: A D grade is considered a passing grade by the U.S. Department of Education.

 Financial Aid SAP Statuses

-Learners who fail to maintain SAP for the first time will be placed on Financial Aid Warning and will be given one semester of financial aid eligibility to correct their SAP deficiencies.
-If the learner does not make up the deficiencies in that one semester, they will be placed on Financial Aid Suspension and will be ineligible for all federal, state, and most institutional financial aid.
-Finally, if the learner appeals and is approved, they will be placed on Financial Aid Probation.
+Students who fail to maintain SAP for the first time will be placed on Financial Aid Warning and will be given one semester of financial aid eligibility to correct their SAP deficiencies.
+If the student does not make up the deficiencies in that one semester, they will be placed on Financial Aid Suspension and will be ineligible for all federal, state, and most institutional financial aid.
+If the student appeals and is approved, they will be placed on Financial Aid Probation.

-Learners regain financial aid eligibility when they meet all three measures of progress for SAP.
-It is possible for learners to be placed on a warning status multiple times in their academic career.
+Students regain financial aid eligibility when they meet all three measures of progress for SAP.
+It is possible for students to be placed on a warning status multiple times in their academic career.